ucla-data-archive/2017-sio-osfdemo/_episodes/01-introduction.md

 There is evidence from a broad range of fields, including cancer biology, psychology, and political science, that the published literature may not be as reliable.

-This demo will introduce standard research practices that lead scientists to produce research that is more difficult to reproduce and replicate, thus leading to generally low levels of replicability.
+This workshop will introduce standard research practices that lead scientists to produce research that is more difficult to reproduce and replicate, thus leading to generally low levels of replicability.

 ### What is the Reproducibility?